avinashee0012/skillsync/README.md

 # SkillSync — Job & Skill Match Platform

 SkillSync is a modern job and skill matching platform that intelligently connects job seekers with relevant opportunities based on their skills, experience, and learning progress.
-Built with Java 17 and Spring Boot 3, this full-stack web application is ideal for showcasing backend development skills, API design, authentication, and relational database handling.

 ---